cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 ### Functions as Trees

-If you are familiar with computer algebra systems, you may know that programs usually represent functions internally as _binary-unary trees_, also known as _Motzkin trees_ - a network of nodes, each of which has 0, 1, or 2 children.
+If you are familiar with computer algebra systems, you may know that programs usually represent functions internally as _binary-unary trees_, also known as _Motzkin trees_: a network of nodes, each of which has 0, 1, or 2 children.

 ![Binary-Unary Trees](/assets/media/integration/trees.png)